jacobfriedman/p2p-prolog/README.md

 ## Browser

+- [ ] Grab from the swipl-wasm example index
 - [ ] Pipe <body> to stdin on mutation
 - [ ] Link up libP2P to main host
 - [ ] Check for RPC possibilities with local PL-browser server